-As part of the See Wales Tour, we visited the Big Pit National Coal Museum in Blaenavon in South Wales and I must say it was one of the best visitor experiences I’ve had in my life.
+As part of the See Wales Tour to the Brecon Beacons National Park, we visited the Big Pit National Coal Museum in Blaenavon in South Wales and I must say it was one of the best visitor experiences I’ve had in my life.
 Let me show you around!

 Big Pit is one of the top attractions in Wales, as it is one of the few mining museums where you can actually go down in the pit cage and visit the places where generations of coal miners worked.